Showing posts with label lifelong learning. Show all posts

 From the right to education to the right to learning

-Many countries acknowledge in their constitutions and education laws the right to education throughout life, including all ages: childhood, adolescence, youth and adulthood.
-However, few acknowledge the right to lifelong learning, which implies ensuring effective learning in education systems and learning opportunities beyond classrooms.
+Many countries acknowledge in their constitutions and education laws the right to education throughout life, including all ages: childhood, adolescence, youth, and adulthood.
+However, few acknowledge the right to lifelong learning, which implies ensuring a) effective learning in the education system and b) learning opportunities beyond the education system.

-» Education implies a teaching-learning relationship, whether it is formal education (organized education taking place in education systems at the various levels) or non-formal education (organized but more flexible education taking place on the margins of the formal system).
+» Education implies a teaching-learning relationship, whether it is formal education (organized education taking place in the formal education system at the various levels) or non-formal education (organized but more flexible education taking place on the margins of the formal system).

 » Learning occurs with or without teaching.
-Informal learning takes place everyday, in daily life, without the intervention of a teacher or an educator.
-Children learn while playing; play is their main learning resource; they learn to speak without anyone teaching them to speak.
+Informal learning takes place in daily life, without the intervention of a teacher or an educator.
+Children learn while playing; they learn to speak without anyone teaching them to speak.
 Most of what we learn in life is informal learning through observing, listening, talking, working, reading, watching TV, interacting with nature, navigating in the Internet, etc.

 Lifelong Education and Lifelong Learning

-LLL has been proposed by UNESCO as the paradigm for education and learning in the 21st century.
+Lifelong Learning (LLL) was introduced in the 1970s.
+It has been proposed by UNESCO as the paradigm for education and learning in the 21st century.
 "A new vision of education" necessary to achieve the Agenda 2030 and Sustainable Development Goal 4.
+(Incheon Declaration, 2021).

-The UNESCO Institute for Education (UIE), focused on adult and continuing education, literacy and non-formal basic education, changed its name to UNESCO Institute for Lifelong Learning (UIL) in 2006.
+In 2006, the UNESCO Institute for Education (UIE), focused on adult and continuing education, literacy and non-formal basic education, changed its name to UNESCO Institute for Lifelong Learning (UIL).

 Lifelong Education